antrea-io/antrea/docs/traceflow-guide.md

   destination:
     namespace: default
     pod: tcp-sts-2
-#   ip: IP can also be marked as destination, but namespace/pod and ip are mutually exclusive.
+    # destination can also be an IP address ('ip' field) or a Service name ('service' field); the 3 choices are mutually exclusive.
   packet:
     ipHeader:
       protocol: 6 # Protocol here can be 6 (TCP), 17 (UDP) or 1 (ICMP), default value is 1 (ICMP)